with Jeremy Westcott –

 One day He said, ‘When are you going to use your Bible as something more than a filing cabinet?
 When are you going to get the truth, and live from the truth of the words that I speak to you?’

 All of us need to have that.
 Meditation opens a doorway to vision, encounter and experience.
-When our visions, encounters and experience are anchored in the word, we can go over them again and again, and our brain will then categorise them as important to us, and store them.
+When our visions, encounters and experience are anchored in the word we have received, we can go over them again and again, and our brain will then categorise them as important to us, and store them.

 Store or shred?
 The choice is ours.